anselm/sugarbase/README.md

 	https://sugarbase-example.glitch.me/

-Key principles here:

- - lifecycle -> articulate!
- - i find it is inexpresive to do conditional logic in html, basically might as well use js, so designers have to learn js

-This layer shows a few key principles of this framework:
+This router puts some burden on the developer:

 1. *Pages*.
 A SPA website typically shows one page at a time and switches between them.
 A page is simply an HTMLElement that is registered with the router.
-A page has 3 opportunities to paint its content.
-There is the constructor() which has some limits (see https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and there is also connectedCallback() which is invoked by the DOM when a node is added to the scene.
-And there is an optional method componentWillShow() that I provide (via the router) whenever the page is about to be foregrounded.
-There's no built-in observer pattern or react pattern provided by default, nor any shadow dom usage or so on. * Note that it's arguable if componentWillShow() is the best pattern (because it is a new method and then this diverges from vanilla HTMLElement) and another way to do this would be to use a MutationObserver but that gets bulky.

-2. *Router*.
-The developer has to register a router.use(handler) to resolve a user specified url.

-3. *Observing state change*.
-I do very little in terms of repainting changes to state.
-In this first demo I do update one element (a nav bar) dynamically based on if a (pretend) user is logged in or not but the source code for this responsiveness is visible in the app.
-Note that MobX is also a good choice and there are many observability bindings out there in the wild that are quite nice that developers can use.

-4. *Webpack*.
-I tacked in webpack although you'll have to specifically cite the bundle produced - just to show that this can be packed a bit.
-It is important to do this because websites can be noticably slow otherwise.
-In general I do try to get the first page up ASAP and I don't pre-load other pages - but it can take a while before the DOM is ready with many separate file loads.

-5. *No compilation required*.
-It doesn't require compilation (if you don't use webpack).
+The router attaches or detaches the page from the dom if it decides it is visible or not.

+2. *Routing*.
+The developer has to evaluate the user url themselves and decide which page to show.
+Many frameworks try to provide regex style evaluators for url -> page mappings but these always end up being limited.
+For example I personally like to have routes based on database queries (so that a path can be a persons moniker - similar to Twitter).

 ---